Doctoral Thesis submission for examination

-- if needed complete and return the Co-Authorship Form
+- If needed complete and return the Co-authorship form - Doctoral

 Please note: If you're away from Christchurch (either in NZ or overseas) on approved study away from Christchurch at the time of thesis submission you do not have to return to UC to submit your thesis.

 Once we have examined your thesis and awarded a degree, we deposit a copy of your thesis in the University Library and it is available for public access.
 It is possible to embargo thesis for a period of time (usually no more than 24 months) if necessary (e.g., due to contractual arrangements with external agencies).
 For more information on the availability of theses for consultation and copying, and the related form and policy, see restrictions on the use of your thesis (Library website).

 When you submit your thesis for examination, we ask your supervisors to nominate examiners to the Dean of Postgraduate Research who formally appoints these examiners.
 The underlying principle is to ensure independent experts examine your thesis in a fair and transparent manner.
 For further information, see Selection of Thesis Examiners (DOC, 19KB).